Last Updated on

 The name may scare you, but as your delivery nears, you may lose your mucus plug that seals your cervix by making you ready for the upcoming labour.
 Sometimes losing a mucus plug and the breaking of water may happen side by side, while sometimes, you may lose mucus plug, but your water may not break immediately or it may not happen at all.
 Whatever be the case, once you lose your mucus plug, you should get the hint that your water can break anytime.

 Sometimes infections in your vagina, cervix, kidney or bladder may make your water break.
-However, this is harmful to you and your baby.
-In case you feel any signs of fever, flu-like symptoms, back pain or other such symptoms, seek your doctor’s help because you may have an infection down there and it may cause water breaking too.
+However, this could prove to be harmful for you and your baby.
+In case you feel any signs of fever, flu-like symptoms, back pain or other such symptoms, seek doctor’s help because you may have an infection ‘down there’, which could cause your water to break.

 3. Frequent Toilet Visits